IzzyCarys/Community-Loan-Scheme-Database-Project/README.md

 •	Track the status of loans
 •	Contact customers about upcoming loan due dates
 •	Generate reports on the usage of goods and the performance of the loan scheme

+# Pre-requisites

+I have completed the six fundamental activities and from the advanced requirenents I have created:

+* a sample stored procedure
+* a sample view that uses three base tables
+* an example query that uses GROUP BY